bplmaps/cartinal/guides/atlascope-tiles.md

 There are, generally speaking, two ways to find Atlascope tile endpoints for your project.
 Your choice will depend on what information you are beginning your project with.

 ### Finding layers by atlas citation
-If you already know the atlas volume you wish to work with, either by the name, year or call number, you can look up the **tile endpoint** in a number of ways.
+If you already know the atlas volume you wish to work with, either by the name, year or call number, you can look up the **tile endpoint** in our technical documentation.

-#### Find all Atlascope data by referencing our documentation

-Our [Accessing Atlascope Data](../documentation/access-urban-atlas-data.html) technical documentation contains information on how to access *all* underlying Atlascope data, including tiles, boundary files, and metadata records.
+Our [Accessing Atlascope Data](../documentation/atlas-data.html) documentation contains information on how to access *all* underlying Atlascope data, including tiles, boundary files, and metadata records.

 ::: warning NOTE
 This documentation page assumes prior knowledge with GIS and data tools.